melissafu/melissafu-presentation/waltdisney.md

 # Early Life

 <aside class="notes">
 Walter Elias "Walt" Disney was born on December 5, 1901, in Chicago.
-He lived most of his childhood in Missouri, where he began drawing, painting and selling pictures to neighbors and family friends.
-Disney attended high school in Chicago, where he took drawing and photography classes and was a contributing cartoonist for the school paper.
+As a kid, he began drawing, painting and selling pictures to neighbors and family friends.
+When Disney was in high school, he took drawing and photography classes and was a contributing cartoonist for the school paper.
 At night, he took courses at the Chicago Art Institute.
-At age 16, Disney dropped out of school to join the Army but was rejected for being underage.
+Disney dropped out of school when he was 16 to join the Army but was rejected for being underage.
 Instead, he joined the Red Cross and was sent to France for a year to drive an ambulance.
 </aside>

 # Early Cartoons